 - 1. Sample of a completed application form is at Appendix I. - 2.
-The ITSP provides funding support for two major types of applied research and development (R&D) projects - - (a) Platform Projects
+The ITSP provides funding support for platform applied research and development (R&D) projects as well as Seed Projects.
+Please use ITF Form 1.9 for applications of platform projects, and ITF Form 2.9 for Seed projects. - 3.
 All platform projects require industry sponsorship from at least one private company to cover at least 10% of the total project cost within the project period.
 The company should not be related to the lead applicant (except where the lead applicant is a local university) in terms of ownership or management.
 For platform projects undertaken by local universities, sponsorship from a related company may be accepted subject to the conditions set out under Part B. I(D)1.
 The sponsorship can either be in cash or in-kind or a combination of both.
 However, to encourage more projects in the public sector, ITC may consider waiving the industry sponsorship requirement for projects initiated by bureaux/departments of the Government of the Hong Kong Special Administrative Region (the Government) and statutory bodies.
-Please refer to the details under Part B. I(D)5.

-As a general rule, intellectual property (IP) rights generated from the project should be vested with the lead applicant which can be an R&D Centre set up under the ITF ('R&D Centre')1 or a designated local public research institute2.
-However, in the case of an R&D Centre project in which the majority of the R&D work is carried out by a local university, we will provide the flexibility to the R&D Centre to negotiate with the university and decide on the appropriate IP ownership and commercialisation arrangements.
+Please refer to the details under Part B. I(D)5. - 4.
+As a general rule, intellectual property (IP) rights generated from the project should be vested with the lead applicant which can be an R&D Centre1 or a designated local public research institute2.
+However, in the case of an R&D Centre project in which the majority of the R&D work is carried out by a local university, the R&D Centre has the flexibility to negotiate with the university and decide on the appropriate IP ownership and commercialisation arrangements.